FOREX-Euro hits 2-week highs as ECB says ready to buy bonds

 program, has been under intense political pressure to offer more

-The BoJ is expected to hold rates unchanged at its Oct.
-4-5
+The BoJ was expected to stand pat at its Oct.
+4-5 meeting to